HPV (Human papillomavirus)

 Anyone who is sexually active is at risk of getting HPV.

 HPV spreads when you have sexual contact with someone who is infected with HPV.

 Vaccination safely and effectively protects you against the types of HPV that most commonly cause cervical cancer or genital warts.

 In women, vaccination may help protect against cervical cancer, some vaginal, vulval and anal cancers and genital warts.

-In men, vaccination may help protect against genital warts and some anal cancers.
+In men, vaccination may help protect against genital warts and some anal, penile and throat cancers.

 Visit the HPV immunisation service page for more information on receiving the HPV vaccine.

-Gardasil 9, introduced on the National Immunisation Program in 2018, protects against 9 strains of HPV that cause over 90% of cervical cancers in Australia.
+Gardasil®9, introduced on the National Immunisation Program (NIP) in 2018, protects against 9 types of HPV that cause more than 90 per cent of cervical cancers in Australia.
 It does not protect against all types of HPV.

 Regular cervical screening for women is another important way to protect against cervical cancer.
 Even if you have had the HPV vaccine, all women between the ages of 25 and 74 who have ever been sexually active should have regular cervical screening tests.

 Cervical screening has changed in Australia.
 The Pap test has been replaced with a new cervical screening test.
 The cervical screening test is more accurate at detecting changes in the cervix than the previous Pap test.
 The new test detects HPV.